ModiaSim/Modia.jl/docs/src/Tutorial.md

         equation = :[T * der(x) + x = 2],
     )
 ```
-The model consist of a definition of a parameter `T` with default value 0.2, constructor `Var` with an `init` key is used to define the initial condition of the state `x` to 0, and one equation.
+The model consist of a definition of a parameter `T` with default value 0.2, constructor `Var` with an `init` key is used to define the initial condition 0.5 of the state `x`, and one equation.
 Equations can have a Julia expression on both sides of the equal sign and are given as a *quoted* array expression `:[ ]` assigned to a unique identifier such as `equation`.
 The equation will be symbolically solved for the derivative `der(x)` before simulation, so the following equation will be used for the integration:

 ```math
 \frac{dx}{dt} = (2 - x) / T